TanishqPokharia/TaskEase/README.md

 3. Delete Tasks: Tap on the trash button to delete the task.

+4. Checkbox: Keep a track of tasks done using provided checkbox.

-4. Sync Across Devices: Your tasks will be automatically synchronized across devices using Firebase Firestore.
+5. Sync Across Devices: Your tasks will be automatically synchronized across devices using Firebase Firestore.